SveltePress/sveltepress/packages/docs-site/src/routes/reference/default-theme/+page.md

 * `previousPage` - The text for "Previous"
 * `nextPage` - The text for "Next"
 * `expansionTitle` - The text for "Click to expand/fold code" in markdown or svelte live code
-* `pwa` - The pwa prompt relative text contents.
-All of the following fields correspond to the same text in pwa prompt
+* `pwa` - The PWA prompt relative text contents.
+All of the following fields correspond to the same text in PWA prompt
   * `tip`
   * `reload`
   * `close`